Al-Amer/Restaurant_Menu/README.md

 When your first order prints out on the dashboard, you’ll see how smoothly ASP.NET + EF can turn database tables into a polished, interactive web app.

+this command it is to setup the SQLite:

+dotnet add package Microsoft.EntityFrameworkCore

+dotnet add package Microsoft.EntityFrameworkCore.Sqlite

+dotnet add package Microsoft.EntityFrameworkCore.Design